tpoliveira-mariana/Sauron/demo/README.md

     Note: This command needs the exact ID, therefore the ID cannot contain the `*` character.

 ##### **Type and ID rules:**

+The same rules of the EyeApp apply here.

 The type must be either `car` or `person`.
 - Car